Teethavattcp/teethavat_data_sci_port/README.md

 # Teethavat's portfolio

-This is my github profile including of my previous projects and tasks I performed of which skills relevant to data science and data analyst.
-Computer languages I used in coding include Python, SQL, PHP, HTML and CSS.
+This is my GitHub profile including my previous projects and tasks I performed which are skills relevant to data science and data analysis.
+Computer languages I used in coding include Python, SQL, PHP, HTML, and CSS.

 ## Highlight of Intern Data Analyst Projects: